versionpress/versionpress/docs/Plugin-Support.md

 > :construction: The plugin support is **not stable or fully implemented as long as this warning is here**.

 VersionPress needs to understand plugins' data, actions, shortcodes and other things to automatically provide version control for them.
-If you're a plugin developer, this document is for you.
+If you're a plugin developer or enthusiast, this document is for you.

 > Note that *themes* are technically similar and will be supported in pretty much the same way, however, we focus on plugins first.

 ## Introduction

-Plugins are described to VersionPress by a set of files stored in the `.versionpress` folder in the plugin root.
-(Other discovery options are described in a separate section below.)
-Those files describe:
+Plugins are described to VersionPress by a set of files stored in the `.versionpress` folder in the plugin root (other discovery options are described below).
+They include:

 - Actions in `actions.yml`
 - Database schema in `schema.yml`